COSIMA/topogtools/README.md

 ### fix_nonadvective_mosaic

-Fix cells that are nonadvective on a B grid.
+Fix cells that are non-advective on a B grid.
+Doesn't detect or fix choked channels in all cases - use `non-advective.ipynb` (below) to find non-advective edges.
 Usage:
 ```bash
 ./fix_nonadvective_mosaic topog_in.nc topog_out.nc